Skip to content

 The fun

 The interesting part is that I get to work in a software team that is similar to the real world.
 It’s fun.
 I was in a rut when things in Keepsake were slow in July.
-The whole month actually.
-My sleep schedule was wack.
+The whole month actually, my sleep schedule was wack.
+I was sleeping at 5am.
 I couldn’t find an idea that excited me, even though I had 100 ideas written down, some that were pretty good.
-I wanted to work on something more serious with a team.
-Like how my 1 year fullstack internship was.
+I wanted to work on something more serious with a team, like how my 1 year fullstack internship was.
 It’s fun working with others.
-In late Aug, after guaranteeing a committed team with the 4 other devs, speed picked up.
+Then with Keepsake in late Aug, after guaranteeing a committed team with the 4 other devs, speed picked up.
 Things are being made, technical problems are being solved.
 It’s getting close to a real job.

 I did have experience leading devs as I did 6 online hackathons in the 6 months preceding that.
 Each were 20-30 hours of total effort, on average from 3-7 days.
 Each was with 2 other devs that I had sought out and invited.
 I learnt how to identify talent (look at their github), plan a project, write tickets, break them down to manageable size, and communicate well.
 I learnt how to ship something from scratch as a team, as ragtag as it was.
 Keepsake is a level above that.
 It’s like a serious hackathon but the idea has market validation and you’re not just working on it for a couple days.